ibiscp/Advanced-Lane-Finding/README.md

 6. Get polynomial
 7. Get curvature and lane offset
 8. Sanity check
+	1. Check if lines did not converge to the same point
+	2. Check if radius are similar
+	3. Check if polynomials do not intersect each other
+	4. Check if distance on top and bottom of image are similar
+	5. Check if difference between current and last lane identified
 9. Average lane position
 10. Draw lines on image